webrecorder/web-replay-gen/examples/runtime-only-archives/README.md

 }
 ```

-To make sharing archives easier, you can first generate a formatted `wrg-runtime-config.json` file through the normal build-time workflow.
+To make sharing and updating archives easier, you can generate a formatted `wrg-archives.json` file to use as your runtime archives JSON.

 Steps: